hmrc/apprenticeship-levy/docs/Employment Check.md

 | toDate | Date | 2016-04-05 | none | The end date for which the check should be done.
 Mandatory |

 ## Authorisation
-OAuth 2.0 Bearer Token with the `read:employment-check` scope.
+OAuth 2.0 Bearer Token with the `read:apprenticeship-levy` scope.

 Departmental Access with TOTP (time-based one-time password) in cases where the application needs to carry out a check for a scheme where the OAuth access token has expired.